Tip of the Week: Branch, Review, and Learn

 An example git diagram showing assignment branch being merged with main after a review.

-The diagram above depicts a merge from the assignment branch to pull the changes into the main branch, simulating an assignment being returned for review within a course.
+branch, simulating an assignment being returned for review within a course.
 While merges may be forced without review, it’s a best practice create a Pull Request (PR) Review (also known as a Merge Request (MR) on some systems) and then ask other members of your team to review it.
-Doing this provides a chance to make revisions before code changes are “finalized” within the main branch.
+Doing this provides a chance to make revisions before code changes are “finalized” within the main

 Github provides special tools for reviews which can assist both the author and reviewer:

-• Keep code changes intended for review small, enabling reviewers to reason through the work to more quickly provide feedback and practicing incremental continuous improvement (it may be difficult to address everything at once!).
+- Keep code changes intended for review small, enabling reviewers to reason through the work to more quickly provide feedback and practicing incremental continuous improvement (it may be difficult to address everything at once!).
 This also may denote the git history for a repository in a clearer way.

-• Github issues: Creating issues from comments allows the creation of new repository issues to address topics outside of the current PR.
+- Github issues: Creating issues from comments allows the creation of new repository issues to address topics outside of the current PR.

 Merging the Branch after Review